-A planning application was made to Colchester Borough Council in September 2019 (application No. 192367) for the construction of a private fishing lake.
+A planning application was made to Colchester Borough Council in August 2019 (application No. 192106) for a proposed new replacement dwelling; conversion of existing dwelling to carport.

 As the site lies within an area highlighted by the CHER as having a high potential for archaeological deposits, an archaeological condition was recommended by the Colchester Borough Council Archaeological Advisor (CBCAA).
 The recommended archaeological condition is based on the guidance given in the National Planning Policy Framework (MHCLG 2019).